siduction/sidu-manual/data/en/0310-part-size-examp_en.md

 | siduction Cinnamon | 15GB |
 | siduction KDE Plasma | 15GB |

+Otherwise, we recommend at least 50 GB of disk space when installing on a partition formatted with Btrfs.

 ### Examples with different disk sizes

 If a dual boot with MS Windows&#8482; is created, MS Windows must always be installed as the first system onto the hard disk.